brooklynrail/brooklynrail-platform/content/events/2023/01/joan-didion-what-she-means.md

 ---
 title: "Joan Didion: What She Means"
 deck: Featuring Hilton Als, Maren Hassinger, Elaine Reichek, and Jonathan T.D.
-Neil
+  Neil, with Betsy Fagin
-summary: Writer and curator Hilton Als and artists Maren Hassinger and Elaine Reichek joins Rail contributor Jonathan T.D.
+summary: Writer and curator Hilton Als and artists Maren Hassinger and Elaine Reichek join Rail contributor Jonathan T.D.
 Neil for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Betsy Fagin.
 people:
   - person: hilton-als
   - person: maren-hassinger